- Retina Research Foundation

 Leakage of fluid from damaged blood vessels into the retina is the cause of vision loss in several eye diseases including macular edema and diabetic retinal edema.
 One potential approach to treating accumulation of fluid in the retina is to develop therapies that help it clear more quickly, but the routes of fluid clearance from the retina and the proteins that promote fluid clearance remain unknown.
 Here we propose to develop a new imaging method designed to measure how fluid is cleared from the retina, and use it to determine if the retinal protein aquaporin-4 is required for clearance.

-Plans for 2024
+Plans for 2025

 The purpose of this project is to apply novel imaging techniques, that Dr. Smith’s laboratory team developed for measuring brain fluid transport, to the retina.
 He will use these techniques to measure the routes of fluid clearance from the retina and to determine if there are specific structural barriers to clearance.
-The water channel protein, aquaporin4, is thought to be important for fluid clearance from the brain and the team will do further experiments to test if aquaporin-4 regulates fluid clearance in a mouse model of diabetic retinal edema.
+The water channel protein, aquaporin 4, is thought to be important for fluid clearance from the brain and we will do further experiments to test if aquaporin-4 regulates fluid clearance in a mouse model of diabetic retinal edema.
 Results of these experiments will identify new pathways and molecular targets for therapeutics designed to accelerate retinal fluid clearance.

 Progress in 2023

-and that these spaces connect the central regions of the retina with the surface. the team did not find evidence for a role of the glial water transporter aquaporin-4 in regulating fluid transport along these pathways in the healthy eye and they are currently completing studies to determine if aquaporin-4 regulates fluid movement in the diabetic eye.
+In 2023, Dr. Smith’s laboratory completed experiments which demonstrate that spaces surrounding blood vessels in the retina play a key role in removing fluid from the retina and that these spaces connect the central regions of the retina with the surface. the team did not find evidence for a role of the glial water transporter aquaporin-4 in regulating fluid transport along these pathways in the healthy eye and they are currently completing studies to determine if aquaporin-4 regulates fluid movement in the diabetic eye.